neerajng/googlecall-frontend/README.md

 # GoogleCall Frontend

-A modern web application built with Next.js for managing and interacting with Google Call services.
+A modern web application built with Next.js for managing and interacting with Google login and calender event Call services.

 ## Features